 The prerequisite support courses are offered at any campus, every semester.
 Many are also offered online.
-The core courses (HIM) are offered at the Cocoa campus only and generally held during the day.
+The core courses (HIM) are offered at the Cocoa campus only and are held during the day.
 NOTE: Starting in the Fall term of 2020, core classes will be held on the Cocoa Campus on Tuesday and Wednesday evenings from 6 - 8:30 PM.

 Question 4: What type of degree do I receive after completing the program?